farvardin/garvuino/doc/garvuino_manual.md

 This board is supposed to work extensively with the Arduino IDE (http://arduino.cc/).
 You must download it and use it for developping, changing sounds and engines.
 The only exception is if you only intend to use the board as a AY player, then you can just change the tunes on the SD card.

 Programs on Arduino are called sketches.
-Most sketches are tested with Arduino IDE 1.8.# but they should work with IDE 1.6.#
+Most sketches are tested with Arduino IDE 1.8.# but they should work with IDE 1.6.#.
+With latest arduino IDE (1.8.9), you must select: Processor: "Atmega328 (old bootloader)".

 Get the sketches from there:

 https://github.com/farvardin/garvuino/archive/master.zip

-For flashing, just launch the Arduino IDE, connect the arduino to your computer using an USB mini cable, select in the tools>arduino nano, atmega328, select the right port.
+For flashing, just launch the Arduino IDE, connect the arduino to your computer using an USB mini cable, select in the tools>arduino nano, atmega328(P)(old bootloader, if applicable), select the right port.

 Load a sketch from the arduino_sketches/ folder.